 Muirhall Energy is yet to start the consenting process for the project, but intends to commence formal engagement with government bodies such as Nature Scot (formerly Scottish Natural Heritage) over coming weeks through a process known as ‘scoping’, which defines the key areas to be considered by the Scottish Government and its consultees.

-Following scoping, we will hold a number of public exhibitions where we will present our plans for the site and invite feedback on the project.
 After the consultation period, we will submit an application to the Scottish Government which will include a comprehensive Environmental Impact Assessment detailing the development.
 We hope to combine this development with environmental enhancements such as peatland restoration and native woodland planting and thereby provide improvements in habitats which will encourage wildlife to flourish..

 Local Businesses & Suppliers